Vyšehrad: History

 When Holy Roman Emperor Charles IV began to build the Prague Castle in its current dimensions in the early 14th century, the deteriorating Vyšehrad was abandoned as a royal seat.
 Later the whole complex was renewed by Charles IV and new fortifications, with two gates and a royal palace were built, while the Basilica of Saints Peter and Paul awaited repair.
 At the beginning of the Hussite Wars, the Hussites conquered and ransacked Vyšehrad in 1420.
 The troops of King George of Poděbrady did the same in 1448.
 The castle was then abandoned and became ruined.
-It underwent a renovation in the 17th century, when the Habsburg monarchy took over the Czech lands after the Thirty Years' War and remodeled it in 1654 as a Baroque fortress, turning it into a training center for the Austrian Army, and later incorporating it into the Baroque city walls.
+It underwent a renovation in the 17th century, when the Habsburg monarchy took over the Czech lands after the Thirty Years' War and remodeled it in 1654 as a Baroque fortress, turning it into a training center for the Imperial Army of the Emperor, and later incorporating it into the Baroque city walls.

 The present form of Vyšehrad as a fortified residence, with powerful brick ramparts, bastions, and the Tábor and Leopold gates, is a result of Baroque remodeling.
 The Cihelná brána (Brick gate) is an Empire-style structure, dating from 1841.
 The main part of the Špička Gate, parts of the Romanesque bridge, and the ruined Gothic lookout tower known as Libušina lázeň (Libuše's Bath) are the only fragments that have been preserved from the Middle Ages.
 The Romanesque rotunda of St. Martin dates from the second half of the 11th century.
 The 11th century Basilica of Sts.
 Peter and Paul, which dominates Vyšehrad, was remodeled in the second half of the 14th century and again in 1885 and 1887 in neo-Gothic style.
 Vyšehrad and the area around it became part of the capital city in 1883.
 The area is one of the cadastral districts of the city.